 The Value of an Indian Penny | Very Solid

 A very popular coin, everyone understands and has heard of the value of an Indian Head penny.
-Common dates are now worth more than 75 cents each.
+Common dates are now worth one dollar each.
 Many collectors are building collections and putting a heavy demand on the rare dates and better condition coins.
 Compare your Indian head penny dates to the values chart.

 Old US Penny Values are Rising